victorgp/puppet-stunnel/README.md

 More info and documentation about stunnel in: http://www.stunnel.org

-Made by Victor Garcia / Tuenti
+Made by Victor Garcia / Tuenti.com

 Official site: http://www.example42.com